centreon/centreon-engine/doc/installation/index.rst

 Using packages
 **************

-Centreon provides RPM for its products through Centreon Open Sources version available free of charge on our repository (ex CES).
+Centreon provides RPM for its products through Centreon Open Sources (COS) version available free of charge on our repository.
 Open source products are freely available from our repository.
 These packages are available for CentOS 6 or 7 architeture x86_64, which is the sole platform officially supported by Centreon